HIV-associated Neurocognitive Disorder (HAND)

 An entity termed encephalitis with CD8 cell infiltration has been identified in patients with latent or inactive HIV infection of the brain due to restoration of T-cell function with HAART, leading to an intense inflammatory reaction with an influx of CD8+ lymphocytes.
 The influx of the CD8 cells may cause macrophage activation and control of infection but can also present with a subacute or acute encephalopathy.
 The imbalance between CD8+/CD4+ cells may cause worsening of the HIV encephalopathy and can also produce an acute demyelinating process similar to multiple sclerosis or acute demyelinating encephalomyelitis.

-These cases may represent a specific clinicopathological entity, of which a few comparable cases have been already described.
+These cases may represent a specific clinicopathological entity, of which a few comparable cases have already been described.
 They can be included in the wide framework of immune reconstitution disease.
 Such syndromes have been described with opportunistic infections, but only rarely with HIV infection of the CNS.
-[27] In a report of 14 patients treated with glucocorticosteroids, therapeutic response varied from excellent, with no sequelae (n=5), to moderate, with cognitive disorders (n=4).
+[28] In a report of 14 patients treated with glucocorticosteroids, therapeutic response varied from excellent, with no sequelae (n=5), to moderate, with cognitive disorders (n=4).
 The mean survival time was 8 years; however, 5 patients died within 13 months of the initiation of treatment.

 Overview of Workup